Feastio

 Near the kitchen's entrance, there's a corner table where Babe Ruth sat for a meal (and was kicked out for getting drunk).
 He wasn't the only New York Yankee to eat at Columbia Restaurant in Tampa.
 Marilyn Monroe dined there with Joe DiMaggio, too.

 One of the last dining rooms I saw looked straight out of a medieval castle, with a painted ceiling and portraits of the owners.
-The many dining rooms reminded me of other historic restaurants, such as Antoine's and Commander's Palace in New Orleans.
+The dining rooms reminded me of other historic restaurants, like Antoine's and Commander's Palace in New Orleans.

 Visit Columbia Restaurant in Tampa